MythicApp/Mythic/.github/CONTRIBUTING.md

 #### Naming
 - Use **descriptive names** — avoid shorthand like `e`; use `example` instead
+- Declare methods with idiomatic signatures, e.g.
+  - `fetchDataForSavedAccount(with accountID: String)`, i.e. `fetchDataForSavedAccount(with:)`

 #### Declarations
 - Prefer **explicit types and referencing using `.`, e.g. `.init()`, `.shared`**: